anderspitman/awesome-tunneling/README.md

 like exposing a local webserver via a public domain name, with automatic HTTPS, even if behind a NAT or other restricted network.

+> [!NOTE]
-**NOTE:** We're building a community around self-hosting, data ownership, and decentralization in general.
+> We're building a community around self-hosting, data ownership, and decentralization in general.
-Join us over at [IndieBits.io](https://forum.indiebits.io).
+> Join us over at [IndieBits.io](https://forum.indiebits.io).

 ## The dream